How to Grow Sarracenia from Seed

 - Fill a 2 inch pot with your medium.
 The medium should be damp.
 Wet media will not contain adequate oxygen.
 Dry media will not provide enough moisture to be absorbed into the seed.

 - Sprinkle about 25 seeds on the surface of the medium in your pot.
 Do not cover the seeds.

 How to Plant Sarracenia Seed

-Seed germination is the next step of the process and probably the most anticipated part up until now.
+Seed germination is the next step of the process.
 After being in the refrigerator for a month, pour a tablespoon of distilled water into the bottom of the bag.
-Re-seal the bag then place it under a T-8 fluorescent light fixtures on a shelf indoors on a 12 hour light cycle.
+Re-seal the bag then place it under a grow light on a shelf indoors on a 12 to 24 hour light cycle.
 80 degrees is an ideal temperature for growing young pitcher plants.
 Experienced gardeners grow their young pitcher plants under lights for the first 6-12 months.

-Once the bags are completely open you can move the pots into trays of water under the lights.
+Move the pots into trays of water after discarding the bags.
 Always maintain water in the trays; the seedlings will not tolerate drying out.
 If you keep your house below 75 degrees, it is necessary to use a grow tent and heat mat.